ISMTA Piano Competitions

 • First Place Cash Prize: $200

-• Grades: same grade requirements as Piano Solo for each division.
-If both participants are not in the same grade division, duet team must enter at the higher level.
+If both participants are not in the same grade division, duet team must enter at the higher division.

 • Repertoire: Perform one duet.
 Memorization not required.

-• First Place Cash Prize: same as Piano Solo for each division
+• First Place Cash Prize: $40 for each duet member

 Contrasting Periods include: Baroque, Classical, Romantic, Impressionistic, 20/21st Century